Previous Page Next Page

 6430 Priority 3

-The intake specialist assesses a PI Facility intake as a P3 when either of the following applies:
+The intake specialist completes a PI Facility intake as a priority 3 (P3) when the alleged victim is not a child, and any of the following apply:

-When an intake includes an allegation of exploitation as well as an additional allegation, the intake specialist assesses the priority based on the additional allegation.
+When an intake includes an allegation of exploitation and an additional allegation, the intake specialist assesses the priority based on the additional allegation.

 See: